dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/part_twelve.rst

 And then we want to consume it.
-However, we want this to be type-checked and metadata to be surface in tools like dagit.
+However, we want this to be type-checked and metadata to be surfaced in tools like dagit.

 To do this we'll introduce a dagster type.